tigercat2000/NekoMusic/README.md

 ## NekoMusic v2

+This is the code for NekoBot, running currently on [Paradise's](https://nanotrasen.se/) SS13 Discord server.

-This is a NodeJS Discord Bot running the [discord.js](https://discord.js.org) library.
+It is a NodeJS Discord Music Bot running the [discord.js](https://discord.js.org) library.
 It's primary goal is playing music, using playlists from [Amped.fm](https://amped.fm/).

 ### Minor notes: